SAP-samples/teched2025-IN162/intro/intro1/README.md

 2. Within the **Cloud Integration capability of SAP Integration Suite**, two Integration Flows subscribe to new Sales Order and Support Case events via the Cloud Integration **Advanced Event Mesh sender adapter**, which uses the **Solace Message Format (SMF) protocol**.

-3. Both Integration Flows then **perform lookup calls** to the downstream systems — **SAP S/4HANA Cloud** and **SAP Service Cloud Version 2** to retrieve additional details for the respective sales order and support case.
+3. Both Integration Flows then **perform lookup calls** to the downstream backend systems — **SAP S/4HANA Cloud** and **SAP Service Cloud Version 2** - to retrieve additional details for the respective sales order and support case.
 They then perform data transformation using message mapping and ultimately convert the payload to JSON format.

 4. The Integration Flows then **invoke the SAP AI Core API to generate embeddings for the JSON payload** using the `text-embedding-3-small` model.